-Setting and Changing an Administrator Password: Use the Configuration/Setup Utility program to set or change an administrator password.
+Setting and Changing an Administrator Password: Use the

+Configuration/Setup Utility program to set or change an administrator password.
 You can use any combination of up to seven characters (A-Z, a-z, and 0-9) for the password.

+- Important

-Attention: Keep a record of your administrator password in a secure place.
-When an administrator password has been set, you cannot access the Configuration/Setup Utility program without first using the administrator password.
-If you lose or forget your password, you cannot change or delete it without removing the computer cover and moving a jumper on the system board.
-Refer to "Erasing Lost or Forgotten Passwords" on page 48 for further information.
+Keep a record of your administrator password in a secure place.
+If you lose or forget the administrator password, you will not be able to access the Configuration/Setup Utility program, and you will not be able to erase and reset an administrator password.
+If you lose or forget your password, you must complete one of the following steps in order to regain access to the Configuration/Setup Utility program:

+- 1. If enhanced security is disabled (default setting), you must remove the computer cover and move a jumper on the system board.
+(Refer to "Erasing a Lost or Forgotten Administrator Password" on page 46 for further information.) - 2.
+If enhanced security is enabled, you must replace the system board in your computer.